damamitesh/wp2.3_Guideline-for-documentation-of-OSH-design-reuse/Metadata/3. Design/Structural model/README.md

      - Motor controller
      - USB port

-#### *1. Geometrical model*
+#### *2. File format of design model*
-  - Geometrical model: An editable file format is a standard way that information is encoded for storage and allow the makers to study, modify the geometry of a model and reuse it.
+ - **Definition:** *An editable file format is a standard way that information is encoded for storage and allow the makers to study, modify the geometry of a model and reuse it.*
        - Native formats
           - .FCStd format
+          - .gbr format
+          - .lib format
        - Neutral formats
-          - STEP formats
+          - STEP format
+          - Kicad_mod format
+          - kicad_pcb format

+#### *3. Material characteristics*
-   - Material characteristics: the characteristics of the materials are those that identify the reactions of materials reactions to heat, electricity, light, force, etc.
+   - **Definition:** *the characteristics of the materials are those that identify the reactions of materials reactions to heat, electricity, light, force, etc.
-       - Mechanical characteristics
+       - Mechanical characteristics*
          - Hardness
          - Elasticity
          - Plasticity